Dr. Bojana Weatherly On Overcoming Victimhood, the Benefits of Meditation and Mindfulness, and More

 For Dr. Weatherly, stepping up to the challenge meant finding the best possible tools to allow herself to be the best doctor she could be, as well as the best mom-to-be.
 Those tools included prenatal yoga, hypnobirthing classes, acupuncture, and chiropractic visits.
 One thing those tools all had in common?
 They all tapped into the benefits of mindfulness, and they completely transformed the way she viewed her situation and reacted to her circumstances.
 They allowed her to leave her victimhood mentality in the distant past.

-From then on, mindfulness techniques became an integral part of her practice.
+From then on, mindfulness exercises became an integral part of her practice.
 “This really became a tool that I universally started using with all of my patients,” she says.
 “It can be truly transformative, but the key is that we actually practice it.
 It’s not a magic pill.
 It’s not a magic supplement.
 It’s a practice.”

 How A Victimhood Mentality Impacts Healing and Immunity